 Nephrotic syndrome can develop gradually or suddenly.
 Nephrotic syndrome can occur at any age.
 In children, it is most common between the ages of 18 months and 4 years, and more boys than girls are affected.
 In older people, both sexes are equally affected.

-Protein excretion into the urine (proteinuria) results in low levels of important proteins, such as albumin, in the blood.
+Excessive protein excretion into the urine (proteinuria) results in low levels of important proteins, such as albumin, in the blood.
 People also have increased levels of fats (lipids) in the blood, a tendency to increased blood clotting, and a greater susceptibility to infection.
 The decreased level of albumin in the blood causes fluid to leave the bloodstream and enter the tissues.
 Fluid in the tissues leads to edema.
 Fluid leaving the bloodstream causes the kidneys to compensate by retaining more sodium.

 Urine production may decrease, and kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
 Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
 Kidney... read more (loss of most kidney function) may develop if the leakage of fluid from blood vessels into tissues depletes the liquid component of blood and the blood supply to the kidneys is diminished.
 Occasionally, kidney failure with low urine output occurs suddenly.

 The membrane that lines the abdominal cavity and abdominal organs (peritoneum) may become inflamed and infected.
 Opportunistic infections—infections caused by normally harmless bacteria—are common.
 The higher likelihood of infection is thought to occur because the antibodies that normally combat infections are excreted in the urine or not produced in normal amounts.
 The tendency for blood clotting (thrombosis) increases, particularly inside the main veins draining blood from the kidneys.
 Less commonly, the blood may not clot when clotting is needed, generally leading to excessive bleeding.
 High blood pressure accompanied by complications affecting the heart and brain is most likely to occur in people who have diabetes or systemic lupus erythematosus.
 Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more

 A laboratory test of urine collected over a 24-hour period is useful for measuring the degree of protein loss, but collection of urine over such a long period is difficult for many people to accomplish.
 Alternatively, to estimate protein loss, a single urine specimen can be tested to measure the ratio of the level of protein to that of creatinine (a waste product).

 Concentrations of lipid in the blood are high, sometimes exceeding 10 times that of a normal concentration.
 Levels of lipid in the urine are also high.
 Anemia may be present.
 Levels of blood clotting proteins may be increased or decreased.

 Analysis of the urine and blood may reveal an underlying disorder.
 For example, the blood is tested for evidence of previous infections that could cause nephrotic syndrome and for antibodies directed against the body's own tissues (called autoantibodies) that indicate an autoimmune disorder.

-Symptoms may disappear completely if the nephrotic syndrome is caused by a treatable disorder, such as an infection, cancer, or drugs.
+Symptoms may disappear completely if the nephrotic syndrome is caused by a treatable disorder, such as an infection, cancer, or drugs, provided the condition is treated early and effectively.
 This situation occurs in about half the cases in children but less often in adults.
 If the underlying disorder responds to corticosteroids, sometimes progression of the disease is halted, and less often the condition partially or, rarely, completely reverses.
-When the syndrome is caused by HIV infection, it usually progresses relentlessly, often resulting in complete kidney failure in 3 or 4 months.
+When the syndrome is caused by human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
+HIV is transmitted... read more , it usually progresses relentlessly, often resulting in complete kidney failure in 3 or 4 months.
 Children born with the nephrotic syndrome rarely live beyond their first birthday, although a few have survived by means of dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
 There are a number of reasons... read more treatments or a kidney transplant.
 Kidney Transplantation Kidney transplantation is the removal of a healthy kidney from a living or recently deceased person and then its transfer into a person with end-stage kidney failure.
 (See also Overview of Transplantation... read more

 When a person who already has nephrotic syndrome is treated with an ACE inhibitor or ARB, symptoms may decrease, the amount of protein excreted in the urine usually decreases, and fat concentrations in the blood are likely to decline.
 However, these drugs can increase the potassium levels in the blood in people who have moderate to severe kidney failure, which can cause potentially dangerous heart rhythm abnormalities.